lwhite1/arrow-table/README.md

-# Table
+# Working with Tables

 **NOTE**: The API described in this document is experimental and subject to change.

 Table and MutableTable are tabular data structures backed by Arrow arrays.
 They are similar to VectorSchemaRoot, but lack its support for batch operations.
-They also differ considerably in terms of their mutation semantics.
+Anyone managing batches of tabular data (in a pipeline, for example) would likely be better off continuing to use a VectorSchemaRoot.
+Table and MutableTable also differ from VectorSchemaRoot in their mutation semantics.

 ## Mutation semantics

+VectorSchemaRoot provides a thin wrapper on the FieldVectors has hold its data.
+While these FieldVectors have setters, they must be used in a particular way, as described in ValueVector JavaDoc:

+- values need to be written in order (e.g. index 0, 1, 2, 5)
+- null vectors start with all values as null before writing anything
+- for variable width types, the offset vector should be all zeros before writing
+- you must call setValueCount before a vector can be read
+- you should never write to a vector once it has been read.

+As these rules are not enforced by the API, it's up to the programmer to ensure they are not violated.
+Failure to do so could lead to runtime exceptions. *Table* and *MutableTable* take a different approach:

 _Table_ is (almost) entirely immutable.
 The underlying vectors are not exposed.
-They can only be modified by keeping a reference to the arrays that are passed to the Table constructor, and updating those outside of the Table class, which is unsafe and should be avoided.
+They can only be modified by keeping a reference to the arrays that are passed to the Table constructor, and updating those outside of the Table class, which should be avoided.
+Whenever possible, Tables should be created using a constructor that transfers the memory to the table.

 _MutableTable_, on the other hand, has more general mutation support than VectorSchemaRoot.
 Values of any ArrowType can be modified at any time and in any order.
 However, because it is ultimately backed by Arrow arrays, the mutation process may be complex and less efficient than might be desired.
 Mutation is described in more detail below in the _Write Operations_ section.

 ## What's in a Table?
 Both Table and MutableTable consist largely of a Schema and a collection of FieldVector objects.
+Both Table and MutableTable are designed to be accessed via positionable Cursor objects that provide a row-oriented interface.

 ## Creating a Table